 Last week, as I sat down to record the previous episode of this podcast, a thunderstorm set in.
-I decided to continue to try and record the show, because I wanted to release it on schedule, but within seconds the second or third crack of thunder was huge, sounding as though it actually hit our apartment or very near to it.
+I decided to continue to try and record the show because I wanted to release it on schedule, but within seconds the second or third crack of thunder was huge, sounding as though it actually hit our apartment or very near to it.

 A flood of error messages started to appear on the screen of my iMac and all of my external hard drives had been disconnected.
-I’d taken a lightening strike, seemingly right on the nose.
-The storm moved on quickly, but I now had the job of finding out what had been affected, which took me another hour or so, and pushed last week’s podcast episode over to a Tuesday release, instead of my usual Monday schedule.
+I’d taken a lightning strike, seemingly right on the nose.
+The storm moved on quickly, but I now had the job of finding out what had been affected, which took me another hour or so and pushed last week’s podcast episode over to a Tuesday release, instead of my usual Monday schedule.

 First of all, I was relieved to see my hard drives reconnect, and the data on them seemed fine.
 I have backups of everything, but restoring them is a pain and generally something I like to avoid doing.
-Then I started to get messages requesting that I sign into my Apple account, so that I could continue to use some of my Apple apps.
+Then I started to get messages requesting that I sign into my Apple account so that I could continue to use some of my Apple apps.
 As I entered my password and tried to sign back in, I was told that an error had occurred, and I realized at that point that I had lost my Internet connection.

-Then, I looked down at my Apple AirPort Extreme router, and saw that the indicator light was flashing orange, which means that something is wrong.
+Then, I looked down at my Apple AirPort Extreme router and saw that the indicator light was flashing orange, which means that something is wrong.
 I reset my cable modem, but the flashing orange persisted, so I called the cable company to see if there was a problem their end.
-I was hoping that this would be the case, so that I could simply wait for them to fix it.
+I was hoping that this would be the case so that I could simply wait for them to fix it.

 On their advice, I tried connecting the Ethernet cable from the cable modem directly to the back of the iMac, but there was still nothing.
 The cable company then told me that the line up to the cable modem looked fine, but there was no computer plugged into it.
 So, I grabbed my MacBook Pro and plugged the Ethernet cable directly from my cable modem into that, and I was connected to the Internet, which indicates that there was a problem with my iMac.

 I have a Belkin Thunderbolt hub attached to my iMac, which has an Ethernet port in it, so I plugged the cable modem into that, and I was connected to the Internet immediately.
-At this point, I knew that the lightening strike had fried at least the Ethernet port on my iMac.
+At this point, I knew that the lightning strike had fried at least the Ethernet port on my iMac.

 I then plugged the cable modem back into the AirPort Extreme router and plugged that back into the Belkin hub Ethernet port, but again, there was nothing.
 The indicator light continued flashing orange, even after a cable modem reboot, so I did a factory reset on the AirPort Extreme, but it didn’t come back to life.
 It had also been fried.